ibejohn818/flask-dynamodb-sessions/README.md

     SESSION_DYNAMODB_TABLE (string): The DynamoDB table to save to.
 Default: flask_sessions SESSION_DYNAMODB_ENDPOINT (string): Override the boto3 endpoint, good for local development and using dynamodb-local.
 Default: None
     SESSION_DYNAMODB_TTL_SECONDS (int): Number of seconds to add to the TTL column.
-Default: 86400 * 14 (14 Days)
+Default: 86400 * 14 (14 Days) SESSION_DYNAMODB_CONSISTENT_READ (bool): Whether or not to perform a strongly consistent read from DynamoDB.
+Default: False

 The existing `SESSION_*` config parameters still apply (IE: cookie settings).
 SESSION_REFRESH_EACH_REQUEST is the only setting that is negated and each request will refesh the cookie (Might be modified in a future release).